 Something else to bear in mind is that although many pharmacies in larger cities have English-speaking staff, they may not carry your particular brand of medication, if you’re taking any.
 Be sure to notify your primary care physician before you travel and bring an adequate supply of prescription drugs with you.
 Also make a note of the generic names of any medicines you’re taking, just in case you have to refill at a Costa Rican pharmacy.

-Investing in travel insurance may be worth considering, as Medicare may not pay for medical attention overseas.
-Even a minor accident such as a slight fall could end up being quite costly, so discuss your plans with a travel insurance professional before departing to see whether third-party coverage is right for you
+Although Costa Rica is well known for its high standards for medical treatment at a lower cost that you’d likely get back home, investing in travel insurance may be worth considering, as Medicare may not pay for medical attention overseas.
+Even a minor accident such as a slight fall could end up being quite costly, so discuss your plans with a travel insurance professional before departing to see whether third-party coverage is right for you.